sebets1/lsc-detection-with-embeddings/README.md

 - `change_by_pos_with_plot.py`: Finds the mean cosine similarities of parts-of-speech and plots them
 - `cognates_spearman_evaluation.py`: Calculates Spearman correlation between cognates of two languages
 - `compare_en_with_without_latin_origin.py`: Analyzes the measured change of English words with and without Latin origin
-- `find_most_changed.py`: Finds the words with largest/smallest cosine similarity from a word list
+- `find_most_changed.py`: Finds the words with the largest/smallest cosine similarity from a word list
 - `get_example_sentences.py`: Prints random example sentences from both corpora of a language which include the target word(s)